rmccrear/codex-lv3-may-2025/week6/CAPSTONE_REQUIREMENTS.md

 1. **Create at least 2 tables** - One must contain external data (from Code.org's data tab or another source), and one must contain user-generated data.
 Create them in Supabase with proper relationships.

 2. **Create a React app** with the following navigation:
-   - **Report Page**: Fetch records from both tables and display them using at least 2 list patterns (map, reduce, or filter).
-Include options to update and delete records.
+   - **Report Page**: Fetch records from both tables and display them using list patterns (map, reduce, or filter).
    - **Form Page**: Add at least one form for creating new records in the user data table.
 Ensure validation for required fields.
    - **Log In Page (Challenge)**: Authenticate users and store their details locally.